-Security - doors to all buildings are kept secure.
+Security - all buildings are accessed only by a fob.

 Room cleanliness - Pupils have the right to learn in a pleasant, clean environment.
 We also believe that they have a duty to assist in maintaining this.
-They are expected to ensure that their form rooms are left in a tidy condition at the end of the day.
+They are expected to ensure that their form rooms are left in a tidy condition between lessons and at the end of the day.